Ebba Busch: Minister and Deputy Prime Minister (2022–present)

+In September 2024 the Government announced subsidies to municipalities willing to construct new land based wind farms.
+Busch also announced that money would be put aside to develop ways to store energy.

 Political views

 Migration

-In 2016 Busch, in a TV-debate with the party leaders of the other seven parties, said that asylum seekers who commit sexual harassment must be rejected and must be deported with a hint that the government accepts the abuse.

-When interviewed by Dagens Nyheter in February of 2018, Busch claimed that immigration to Sweden has led to a crisis regarding values and later on, ahead of the 2018 Swedish general election, said that heading towards multiculturalism is a mistake and argued against it.
+When interviewed by Dagens Nyheter in February 2018, Busch claimed that immigration to Sweden has led to a crisis regarding values and later on, ahead of the 2018 Swedish general election, said that heading towards multiculturalism is a mistake and argued against it.

-Busch reiterated her party’s new harsher stance on immigration in 2019 in a debate article with her party’s spokesperson on migration, Hans Eklind, where they wrote that they deem it necessary to decrease the amount of granted asylums in Sweden to the same level of neighboring countries, which would result in a much smaller immigration.
+Busch reiterated her party's new harsher stance on immigration in 2019 in an article co-written with her party's spokesperson on migration, Hans Eklind.
+They wrote that they consider it necessary to decrease the number of grants of asylum in Sweden to a level similar to that observed in other neighboring countries; this, they claim, would result in a much lower level of immigration.
+Busch has also criticized the shift towards multiculturalism.

+During a party debate in 2016, Busch said that asylum seekers who commit sexual harassment must be rejected and must be deported with a hint that the government accepted the abuse.

 Foreign policy

 Busch is positive about free trade and supports EU cooperation, but believes that the principle of subsidiarity must be protected and is against increased supranationalism in social matters and giving the EU taxation rights.
-She believes that Turkish membership in the EU should be rejected.
+She argues that Turkish membership in the EU should be rejected.

-Busch has criticized former Foreign Minister Margot Wallström's stance towards Israel and handling of the Israel-Palestine conflict, arguing that Wallström has been too one-sided and debated for Palestine rather than acting as a diplomat.
-She wishes to move the Swedish embassy in Israel from Tel Aviv to Jerusalem and was positive about the US decision to move its embassy there in 2017.
+Busch has criticized former Foreign Minister Margot Wallström's stance towards Israel and handling of the Israeli–Palestinian conflict, claiming that Wallström had been too one-sided and debated for Palestine rather than acting as a diplomat.
+She backs moving the Swedish embassy in Israel from Tel Aviv to Jerusalem and expressed support for the decision by the Trump administration in 2017 to move the US embassy there.
+Commenting on the ongoing war in Gaza in August 2025, Busch said that "Israel is doing the entire world a service in trying to neutralize Hamas and in trying to disband Hamas."